Cyber Monday showdown: Wal-Mart closes in on Amazon in online price war

 Now, the shrinking gap is also becoming noticeable across a broad range of product categories online, according to a price study conducted for Reuters, as well as interviews with pricing experts, retail consultants, vendors and company sources.

-Prices at Walmart.com are now only 0.3 percent more expensive than Amazon on average, according to the study by retail data analytics firm Market Track, which analyzed prices of 213 products in 11 categories over a period of 700 days ending November 7, 2017.
+Prices at Walmart.com are now only 0.3 per cent more expensive than Amazon on average, according to the study by retail data analytics firm Market Track, which analyzed prices of 213 products in 11 categories over a period of 700 days ending Nov 7, 2017.

-By comparison, Wal-Mart's online prices were 3 percent higher than Amazon's on average in the first 350 days ending November 7, 2016, according to the study.
+By comparison, Wal-Mart's online prices were 3 per cent higher than Amazon's on average in the first 350 days ending Nov 7, 2016, according to the study.

 These findings indicate that Wal-Mart has managed to slash prices online across several product categories consistently, rather than with just temporary discounts.